Instant Pot greens! Perfectly cooked pressure cooker turnip & collard greens, brussel sprouts, spinach and broccoli made in just minutes.

 What are the best greens to cook?

-- I recommend getting this non stick pot unless you have a Ninja Foodi with it already
+- I recommend getting a non stick pot unless you have a Ninja Foodi with it already

 - Fresh turnip greens